 It’s a cautionary tale, Mama.

 The House itself is a lovely building, a sort of classical take on the tower of London, but while the downstairs formal rooms are well kitted out with all the opulence you could wish for, the upstairs is more sparsely furnished.
 The National Trust has only recently taken back the task of slowly tarting the place up to something more like its former glory again.
 This is quite interesting, Mama thinks, as it gives an insight into what her £100 is doing apart from funding a national Victoria sponge mountain or tempting unsuspecting aristocrats into giving up their birthrights, and worth making Osterley Park somewhere to visit on a regular basis to see the changes.
 It seems to be slow going.
 You’ve got plenty of time.
-If you can’t, you can follow the progress of the Breakfast Room renovations, for example, via a blog.

 Of course, the bit we children liked best was the basement.
 My Outstanding Big Brother and I have never really taken to dressing up and so the box on the first floor left us a bit cold, and the other activity suggested to us – counting the ridiculously huge number of roses worked into the mouldings in each room – didn’t appeal to my numeracy-adverse fauna-obsessed flora-disinclined Outstanding Big Brother much either.
 The basement, on the other hand, has a narrow corridor to scamper wildly along without fear of knocking into something expensive and, as we arrived back at the beginning again fairly quickly, around it turned out.
 We also played hide and seek in the coal cellar.